When choosing a bespoke engagement ring think long term.

 Gems work on the Moh Scale - which basically looks at the overall harness of a mineral.
 Anything below 8 on the Moh Scale is going to show wear and tear in a ring.
 We advise against soft stones in engagement ring settings for this reason - you want the stone to still look pretty in 5 years, never mind 30.
-It is unfortunate that the harder gemstones occurring naturally all carry a price premium, although hardness means longevity.
+It is unfortunate that the harder gemstones occurring naturally all carry a price premium, hardness means longevity.

-02 - Avoid Diffused Claw Set Stones
+02 - Avoid Irregular Claw Set Stones

 03 - Avoid Super Skinny Bands

 By this, I'm talking about those bands that are less than 1.8mm in diameter..
 I have had clients get a bit obsessed with these, because they think that it will make the diamond look bigger.
 It would have to be a pretty small diamond to start with, and actually it can make the finger look a lot stockier than it is.
 What they often do is roll around the finger a lot, and also (more importantly) they break if they aren't deep enough because there is not enough strength.
 You need a minimum width and depth of metal to hold the stone effectively, as what happens otherwise is a little pressure and something snaps.
 Even gold or platinum.
 We taper settings in if clients want to create a wider diamond effect, but only to a point, and we won't provide our normal guarantee if a client wants something really skinny, because we aren't prepared to have to fix the ring in the next 2-3 years..

 These aren't 'no no's as such - it's just worth figuring out whether you want appearance longevity with the engagement ring.
 If tastes dictate, by all means go for these ring designs, but they are better suited as anniversary gifts or special presents (buy one for yourself ladies!).